 - Root vegetables – potatoes, carrots, parsnips, etc.

-- Low-fat or diet products – highly processed and high in carbs
+- Low in fat or diet products – highly processed and high net carbs

 - Condiments and sauces – often contain high levels of sugar and unhealthy fats

-- Unhealthy fats – processed vegetable oils, mayonnaise, etc.
+- Unhealthy high fat foods – processed vegetable oils, mayonnaise, etc.

-- Alcohol – high in carbs, can throw you out of ketosis
+- Alcohol – high net carbs per serving, can throw you out of nutritional ketosis

-You should base the majority of your diet around these foods:
+You should base the majority of your keto meals and keto recipes around these low-carb foods and fatty foods: